-The Blues boss insists Ramires' last-gasp spot-kick award was justified and is adamant his side were worth a draw against a disciplined and spirited Baggies side
+The Blues boss insists Ramires' last-gasp spot-kick award was justified and is adamant his side was worth a draw against a disciplined and spirited Baggies side

 "We threw everything at them and the penalty comes at a moment which is difficult for the team that’s winning to accept.
 But a penalty is a penalty, minute one or minute 94, and this one was a penalty."

-Mourinho also revealed his decision to start Cesar Azpilicueta over Ashley Cole at left-back was based on form rather than fitness and hinted that the Spaniard may continue in his new role.
+Mourinho also revealed his decision to start Cesar Azpilicueta over Ashley Cole at left back was based on form rather than fitness, and hinted the Spaniard may continue in his new role.

 "Because Azpilicueta is playing very well," he replied when asked why Cole was consigned to the bench.
 "He was [first choice] today.
 Let’s see what happens next week, but he played very well against Schalke and again in this game.
 He made zero mistakes.